AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/adobe-journey-optimizer-modules.md

   </tr>
   <tr>
    <td role="rowheader">[!UICONTROL Package ID]</td>
-   <td>Enter or map the ID of the package you want to list dependent object for.</td>
+   <td>Enter or map the ID of the package you want to list dependent objects for.</td>
   </tr>
     <tr>
    <td role="rowheader">[!UICONTROL Target sandbox]</td>